PREVENT: An Unsupervised Approach to Predict Software Failures in Production: Prevent

-Figure~\ref{fig:rbm} show the two convolutional layers of the RBM as instantiated in \preventEnergy: A visible layer with as many neurons as the number of KPIs monitored on the target application, and a hidden layer with an equivalent number of neurons.
+Figure~\ref{fig:rbm} show the two convolutional layers of the RBM as instantiated in \textsc{Prevent$_E$}\xspace: A visible layer with as many neurons as the number of KPIs monitored on the target application, and a hidden layer with an equivalent number of neurons.
 The visible layer takes in input the values of the KPIs monitored at each timestamp, while the hidden layer encodes the joint distributions of KPIs, based on the training-phase sampling of the conditional probabilities of the hidden nodes given the visible nodes.

-\preventEnergy exploits a trained RBM to compute the Gibbs free energy from the values of a set of KPIs monitored at regular time intervals in production.
-The free energy grows in absolute value when increasingly large subsets of KPIs align their states to correlated anomalous values: The higher the computed energy, the higher the likelihood of some system anomaly that manifests as anomalous values of increasing sets of correlated KPIs.

-\preventEnergy reports anomalies, when the energy values observed at runtime exceed some threshold values computed by training the network with data collected during normal execution.
-Monni et al.\ observe that the threshold values can be computed offline, even by training the RBM with datasets from different applications, and report high precision and recall of the approach in detecting anomalous states~\cite{monni:RBM:ICST:2019}.
+\textsc{Prevent$_E$}\xspace trains the RBM with KPI values collected at regular time intervals in production to set the reference energy value.
+Our experiments indicate that a training with KPI values collected over two weeks produces good results. \textsc{Prevent$_E$}\xspace reports anomalies when the energy value observed at runtime exceed the reference energy value by some thresholds.
+The threshold values can be computed offline by training the RBM with datasets from different applications. \textsc{Prevent$_E$}\xspace implements the RBM neural network in Matlab.

-\preventEnergy reimplements the RBM neural network component of the original \embed prototype of Monni et al.~\cite{monni:RBM:ICST:2019} with robust technology solutions in Matlab to enable an extensive and comparative evaluation campaign.